rowcased/rowcased.github.io/alternate_page.md

 #### The Site

 Codewars is a prominant, user-driven website with a highly active and responsive comminuty of users, offering thousands of code challenges on a variety of topics in over 40 supported languages.
 The site borrows from _Kendo_ using a 'kyu' rank system and referring to challenges as 'kata'.
 Points earned by activity on the site are considered _honor_.
+At various levels of honor earned, additional site privilages become granted to a power-user.

 #### My involvement

 At first I only solved kata in Python just to learn to code, next I learned C and translated kata into that language, then I added more languages, and finally I created some original kata.
-All along the way I evolved into an ad hoc site moderator, as with levels acheived and honor earned, there are various rights and site privilages granted to a power-user.
+All along the way I evolved into an ad hoc site moderator.

 ### 1. Solved Kata